The validity, reliability, and credibility of qualitative research are issues that are rarely raised in UX research discussions.

 The external validity of the research means that the participants and the research conditions are representatives, reflecting a fragment of reality.

-The research will have low external validity if it's conducted in a laboratory under extremely different conditions from typical user experience and behavior.
+If the research is conducted in a laboratory under different conditions from typical user experience and behavior, it will have low external validity.

 For instance, the distance from the user's monitor will be unnaturally long, the light level may be far from usual, and the device itself and its method of operation may be unknown to the respondent.